Articles & Videos

 Students race to place four counters in a row on a game board.
 The catch?
 They’ll need to identify missing graphemes first!

-Before you begin, print out the Four in a Row BLM game from the Sound Waves Teaching Resources.
+Before you begin, print out the Four in a Row BLM game available at Sound Waves Literacy Online.
 You’ll also need sets of coloured counters.

 Students sit around the board in groups of three or four.
 The word cards are placed face down in a pile.
 On each card is a word with a grapheme missing.
 The first student takes a word card and identifies the missing grapheme, then places a counter on the matching grapheme on the board.